RAP-group/sslr_replication_si/docs/lit/README.md

-Less intense regions of the speech signal can be masked and rendered unintelligible by extraneous noise in the acoustic environment (Helfer & Wilbur, 1990).
+Less intense regions of the speech signal can be masked and rendered unintelligible by extraneous noise in the acoustic environment (Helfer & Wilber, 1990).
 Thus, speech perception in noise is more difficult due to the decreased amount of acoustic and linguistic cues available to the listener.
 Speech perception becomes more difficult as the signal to noise ratio decreases.
 This is particularly true in one’s non-native